Zhejiang Chinese Medical University station

 Zhejiang Chinese Medical University (中医药大学 (中醫藥大學)), formerly known as Chinese Medical University, is a metro station on Line 4 and Line 6 of the Hangzhou Metro in China.
 Located in the Binjiang District of Hangzhou, it serves the nearby Zhejiang Chinese Medical University.

 Station layout

 Zhejiang Chinese Medical University station has three levels: a concourse, and two island platforms in separate levels, each one with two tracks.
 Line 4 uses the eastern tracks, and Line 6 uses western tracks.
 A same-direction cross-platform interchange is provided between the two lines.
-All of two platform levels has toliets, and a nursery room is offered on basement 3.
+All of two platform levels have toilets, and a nursery room is offered on basement 3.